j2kenton/portaldocs/portal-sdk/generated/portalfx-telemetry-extension-errors.md

 <a name="extension-client-errors-how-to-log-errors-best-practices"></a>
 ### Best practices

-To ensure that the error information from the caught error is correctly captured and serialized to your extension client error logs in ExtEvents, please ensure to satisfy atleast one of the follow requirements:
+To ensure that the error information from the caught error is correctly captured and serialized to your extension client error logs in ExtEvents, please ensure to satisfy at least one of the follow requirements:

 1. Log the error object instead of just a string message
   - Bad: `Log.error(“Hello Hal, do you read me?”)`